Homebrew/homebrew-governance/2019-plc-minutes.md

 - 2019-02-27
   Shaun Jackman moved that Torsten Seemann and Dominique Orban be invited to join Homebrew as members.
   Motion carried unanimously.
+- 2019-07-19
+  Shaun Jackman asked that Rui Chen be invited to join Homebrew as a member.
+  Motion carried unanimously.